 Case Western Reserve University and the Cleveland Museum of Art, Cleveland, Ohio

-The Art History Department at Case Western Reserve University invites graduate students to submit abstracts for its 2019 Annual Symposium Visualizing Sound & Silence in Art & Architecture.
-The Cleveland Symposium is one of the longest-running annual art history graduate symposia in the United States, organized by graduate students in the joint Department of Art History at Case Western Reserve University and the Cleveland Museum of Art.
+The Department of Art History and Art at Case Western Reserve University invites graduate students to submit abstracts for its 2020 Annual Symposium Bodily Realities: Engaging the Discourse of Dis/Ability.
+The Cleveland Symposium is one of the longest-running annual art history graduate symposia in the United States, organized by students in the joint graduate program with the Cleveland Museum of Art.

-We welcome innovative research papers that explore acoustics, music, sounds, and silence in and around visual imagery.
+This year’s symposium welcomes innovative research papers that explore the issues of ability and disability in and around the creation, reception, and circulation of the visual arts.
 Submissions may explore aspects of this theme as manifested in any medium as well as in any historical period and geographical location.
 Different methodological perspectives are welcomed.

 Potential topics may include, but are not limited to:

-Current and recent graduate students in art history, musicology, and related disciplines are invited to submit 350-word abstract and a CV to email@example.com by Friday, June 26, 2020.
+Current and recent graduate students in art history and related disciplines are invited to submit a 350-word abstract and a CV to email@example.com by Friday, June 26, 2020.
 Selected participants will be notified by the end of July.
-Paper presentations will be 20 minutes in length.
+Paper presentations will be 20 minutes in length and should be accompanied by a PowerPoint presentation.
 Three papers will be awarded prizes.

 Please note: Planning for this year’s symposium is already underway, but given the current situation with the COVID-19 pandemic, we understand that plans may need to be amended.
 Alternative arrangements are being made to transition to an online platform should an in-person symposium be infeasible.